Robinson R22: Controls

 Instead of floor-mounted cyclic sticks between the pilot's knees, the R22 uses a unique teetering "T-Bar" control connected to a stick that emerges from the console between the seats.
 This makes it easier for occupants to enter and exit the cabin and reduces chances for injury in the event of a hard landing.
 The teetering bar has a hand grip on both sides that hangs down between the pilots' legs.
 Thus, if teetered to the right, the right-side pilot would be flying and the left grip would be about 12 inches above the left pilot's lap.
-R22 flight instructors quickly learn how to fly with their hand in the air.
-The left part of the bar, left collective control, and left tail-rotor pedals can be removed if the left-seat occupant is not going to fly such as a non-rated pilot.
+R22 flight instructors learn to fly with their hand in the air.
+The left part of the bar, left collective control, and left tail-rotor pedals can be removed if the left-seat occupant is not going to pilot the aircraft.
 A floor-mounted, foot-activated push-to-talk switch facilitates intercom communications for the left-seat occupant, although some later models may be equipped with a voice-activated intercom system.

 The helicopter rotor system consists of a two-bladed main rotor and two-bladed antitorque rotor on the tail, each equipped with a teetering hinge.
-The main rotor rotates with the starboard (right) side blade moving forward.
-The main rotor is also equipped with two coning hinges.
+The main rotor rotates counterclockwise when viewed from above, i.e. with the right-side blade moving forward.
+The main rotor is also equipped with a coning hinge for each blade.
 Collective and cyclic pitch inputs to the main rotor are transmitted through pushrods and a conventional swashplate mechanism.
 Control inputs to the tail rotor are transmitted through a single pushrod inside the aluminum tail cone.

 To ease the pilot's workload, a mechanical throttle correlator adjusts the throttle as the collective pitch control is raised or lowered.
 The pilot needs to make only small adjustments by twisting the throttle grip on the collective throughout the flight regime.
 Later models are also equipped with an electronic governor, which works to maintain engine speed within normal operating limits (between 97 and 104%); the governor is active when the engine is running only above 80% and is most effective in normal flight conditions.
 Robinson introduced the governor to ease pilot workload and to reduce instances of main rotor stall due to low rotor RPM.
 The governor can be switched on or off with a toggle switch located at the end of the pilot's collective pitch control.
 When the governor is not engaged, a yellow caution light glows on the instrument panel.